 Launched in 2013, Breakaway is decidedly Norwegian Cruise Line's most innovative ship, and one that will certainly please your teen.
 In fact, it has the line's biggest youth and teen facilities.
 On Deck 16 (and conveniently located next to the video arcade), Entourage offers everything teens want: foosball, air hockey, a dance floor, lounge and large screens for video games and movies.
 The shows on board are top-notch, too, and something the whole family -- teens included -- will enjoy.
 We recommend "Rock of Ages" and "Cirque Dreams Jungle Fantasy."

 Don't let the name discourage your older kids who think they've outgrown cartoon characters.
 There's tons that teens will love on Disney Dream, and much of it doesn't even involve Disney.
 The AquaDuck, for one, is cruising's first "water coaster" at sea.
-It runs the span of 2.5 football fields with hair-raising twists and turns, even zigzagging over the ocean!
+It runs the span of 2.5 football fields with hair-raising twists and turns, even zig-zagging over the ocean!
 Dream's tween club, The Edge, feels grown-up and sophisticated (cool fact: it's located in the ship's funnel), with a massive video wall for gaming.
 Teens ages 14 and older can enjoy Vibe, which has its own splash pools, lounges and club far removed from adults and little brothers and sisters.
-Facebook-addicted teens will be ecstatic when they discover the computers with social media apps that allow teens to tweet or post pictures of themselves splashing down the AquaDuck on Facebook.
+And social media-addicted teens will be ecstatic when they discover the computers that allow them to post pictures of themselves splashing down the AquaDuck.